wolk-tambowskij/blownchart/CONTRIBUTING.md

 know [Java](https://www.java.com) or preferably [Kotlin](https://kotlinlang.org/), and [Git](https://git-scm.com/).

 > [!IMPORTANT]
-> You can use Git to clone the repository; ensure that you include the project’s submodules using the `recursive` flag:
+> Use Git to clone the repository; ensure that you include the project’s submodules using the `recursive` flag:
 >
 > ```
 > git clone --recursive https://github.com/LawnchairLauncher/lawnchair.git